Arkansas:

 be made except those authorized or required by law

-or by r ule of the Director of Labor, however, deductions which are not otherwise prohibited and
+or by rule of the Director of Labor, however,

-which are for the employee's benefit may be made if
+which are for the employee's benefit may be made if authorized in writing by the employee.
+KEEPING

-KEEPING OF RECORDS
+OF RECORDS

-All employers subject to the Minimum Wage Law
+All employers subject to the Minimum Wage

-years.
-These records must include the name,
+three (3) years.
+These records must include

-minimum wage rate, must maintain daily records
+of the applicable minimum wage rate, must

-showing for each employee the amounts claimed as
+maintain daily records showing for each employee

-allowances and must maintain records which will
+maintain records which will substantiate the

-supplying items or services to the employee.
+or the employer's reasonable cost in supplying items or services to the employee.

 EQUAL PAY ACT

-No employer in the State of Arkansas shall
+No employer in the State of Arkansas

-for comparable work.
-Provided, however, that nothing
+male employees for comparable work.
+Provided,

-in this Act shall prohibit a variation in rates of pay
+however, that nothing in this Act shall prohibit a

-based upon a difference in seniority, experience,
+variation in rates of pay based upon a difference

-training, skill, ability, or difference in duties and
+in seniority, experience, training, skill, ability, or

-the day worked, or any other reasonable
+or any other reasonable differentiation except

-differentiation except difference in sex.
-Every
+difference in sex.
+Every employer shall keep

-salaries and wage rates, job classifications and other
+rates, job classifications and other terms and

-terms and conditions of employment of the persons
+conditions of employment of the persons employed

-employed by him and such records shall be preserved
+by him and such records shall be preserved for a period of three (3) years.

 PENALTIES